Nathan Apea Aferi

-Major General Nathan Apea Aferi (September 1923 – 8 April 2003) was a soldier and politician in Ghana.
-He was a former Chief of the Defence Staff of Ghana.
+Major General Nathan Apea Aferi (21 September 1922 – 8 April 2003) was a soldier and politician in Ghana.
+He was a Chief of the Defence Staff of Ghana.
 He also served briefly as Foreign Minister of Ghana.

 Career

 Congo

 Aferi served with the United Nations Operation in the Congo now the Democratic Republic of Congo.
 At the time, he was a lieutenant colonel in the Ghana army.
 He is reported to have been on guard at Radio Congo when Patrice Lumumba attempted a broadcast in the confusion around the time of Congo's independence in 1960 from Belgium.

 Chief of Defence Staff

 Aferi continued in the military on his return to Ghana where he rose to the rank of brigadier.
-He was promoted Major General and made the Chief of Defence Staff (CDS) after the dismissal of Major General Otu, then CDS by President Nkrumah.
+He was promoted to Major General and made the Chief of Defence Staff (CDS) after the dismissal of Major General Otu, then CDS by President Nkrumah.
 He was the last CDS to serve before the overthrow of Nkrumah in Ghana's first military coup.